libgfxinit - Native Graphics Initialization¶

 Introduction and Current State in coreboot¶

 libgfxinit is a library of full-featured graphics initialization (aka. modesetting) drivers.
 It’s implemented in SPARK (a subset of Ada with formal verification features).
-While not restricted to in any way, it currently only supports Intel’s integrated gfx control- lers (GMA).
+While not restricted to in any way, it currently only supports Intel’s integrated graphics controllers (GMA).

-Currently, it supports the Intel Core i3/i5/i7 processor line and will support HDMI and DP on the Atom successor Apollo Lake.
-At the time of writing, Sandy Bridge, Ivy Bridge, and Haswell are veri- fied to work within coreboot.
+Currently, it supports the Intel Core i3/i5/i7 processor line, HDMI and DP on the Apollo Lake processors and everything but SDVO on G45 and GM45 chipsets.
+At the time of writing, G45, GM45, everything from Arrandale to Coffee Lake, and Apollo Lake are verified to work within coreboot.

 GMA: Framebuffer Configuration¶